-Mike Hilde recently concluded his second season as diving coach at the University of Michigan.
+Mike Hilde is in his third year as diving coach at the University of Michigan.
 He oversees both men's and women's divers.
-With an emphasis on platform diving and dryland training, the program has made significant strides in Hilde's first two years.
+With an emphasis on platform diving and dryland training, the program has made significant strides in Hilde's tenure.

 Hilde came to Ann Arbor after three years with the Mission Viejo Nadadores in Mission Viejo, Calif., where he was the National/International Team Director and an assistant coach.
 In Sept.
 2014, he served on USA Diving's coaching staff for the 2014 FINA World Junior Championships, held in Penza, Russia.